bkfleet1/regex/Develop/gist-template.md

 |   se(a\|e) | Matches any string that contains the text ‘se’ followed either by an ‘a’ or an ‘e’ | “see”, “sea” |

 #### Sample Code
-Below is sample javacript code using the match() function and the OR operator.
+The Javascript code below uses a match() function and an OR operator.

 >> **const  articleTitle = 'Stock market is supposed to drop when the Fed hikes interest rates.
 So why are the markets rallying now?'**